-FIRE/EXPLOSION & SHOCK HAZARD!
+FIRE, EXPLOSION & SHOCK HAZARD!

-- To minimize shock and fire hazard, do not modify electrical systems or relevant drawings. - Do not alter shore power connectors and use only compatible connectors. - Only qualified personnel should install batteries and/or perform electrical system maintenance. - Before connecting to shore power, ensure all breakers and switches on the AC master panel are in the off position. - To prevent shock or injury from an accidental dropping of the "hot" cord into the water, always attach the shore power cord to the boat inlet first; then to the dockside connection
+- Do not alter shore power connectors and use only compatible connectors. - Before connecting to shore power, ensure all breakers and switches on the AC master panel are in the off position. - To prevent shock or injury from an accidental dropping of the "hot" cord into the water, always attach the shore power cord to the boat inlet first, then to the dockside connection.

-!
-CAUTION!
+/Î\ CAUTION!